orangeduck/mpc/README.md

 Introduction
 ------------

-Parser Combinators are structures that encode how to parse a particular language.
+Parser Combinators are structures that encode how to parse particular languages.
 They can be combined using intuitive operators to create new parsers of increasing complexity.
 Using these operators detailed grammars and languages can be parsed and processed in a quick, efficient, and easy way.

 The trick behind Parser Combinators is the observation that by structuring the library in a particular way, one can make building parser combinators look like writing a grammar itself.
-Therefore instead of describing _how to parse a language_, a user must only specify _the language itself_, and the computer will work out how to parse it ... as if by magic!
+Therefore instead of describing _how to parse a language_, a user must only specify _the language itself_, and the library will work out how to parse it ... as if by magic!

-_mpc_ can be used in this mode, or, as shown in the above example, it can allow you to specify the grammar directly as a string or in a file.
+_mpc_ can be used in this mode, or, as shown in the above example, you can specify the grammar directly as a string or in a file.

 Basic Parsers
 -------------